beta-j/TryHackMe-Rooms/Snort Challenge - The Basics.md

 >
 >What is the requested path?

-Let's have a look inside the matchign headers:
+Let's have a look inside the matching headers:
 ```console
 ubuntu:~/Desktop/Exercise-Files/TASK-7 (MS17-10)$ sudo snort -r snort.log.1743334798 -X
 ```